mayur-de/Data_Analysis_and_Modeling/EDA and Predictive Analysis- Coffee Shop Sales/README.md

 > ## Quick Start

 1. Install Python 3.9+ and Jupyter Notebook.
-2. Navigate to the `notebooks/` folder.
-3. Open and run `Exploratory Data Analysis - Coffee Shop Sales` to explore the EDA.
+2. Open and run `Exploratory Data Analysis - Coffee Shop Sales` to explore the EDA.
-4. Open and run `Predictive Analysis - Coffee Shop Sales` for predictive analysis.
+3. Open and run `Predictive Analysis - Coffee Shop Sales` for predictive analysis.

 > ## Contributions

-If you have suggestions for improvement or find this project helpful, feel free to open an issue or fork the repository to contribute.
-Feedback is always welcome!
+- If you have suggestions for improvement or find this project helpful, feel free to open an issue or fork the repository to contribute.
+- Feedback is always welcome!